 The school has an approved enrolment scheme based on a defined geographic zone.
-All in-zone enrolments require proof of residency as outlined on the enrolment form and presentation of a birth certificate.
+All in-zone enrolments require proof of residency and proof of eligibility to enrol in a New Zealand school.
 No child will start until all documentation requirements have been met, following completion of the enrolment process, all new starters are encouraged to start on Mondays during the term.
 For new entrants it is the Monday after their fifth birthday.
 This allows time to arrange placement and for the teacher to prepare for their arrival.
 Out of zone students may go in a ballot for entry at year levels where spaces are available.
 After the ballot draw unsuccessful applicants can opt to go on a waiting list.

 FAMILY AND FRIENDS

 The Family and Friends group works to maintain a strong sense of community within and beyond the school.
 They also raise funds for the school to provide additional learning resources.
 The group is led by an annually elected executive comprising the chairperson, secretary and staff rep. Meetings are usually held monthly dates and times are on the school calendar.
 There are many opportunities to assist at Family and Friends events even if you cannot attend meetings.

 HEARING AND VISION